harryrampr/OPP_Composite_Pattern-Rest_Menu/README.md

 - Docker LAMP for testing code
 - Persistent data on db container

-Just remove the word "sample" from the name of .env files and make appropriate changes to the files content.
+Just remove the word "sample" from the name of .env file's and make appropriate changes to the files content.

 At *.env* file, only replace values of: